Investor Education

 Monthly Distributions and What They Mean

-THRV seeks to pay monthly.
+THRV seeks to pay monthly distributions.
 The amount can vary and isn’t guaranteed.
 Distributions may include ordinary income, qualified dividends, capital gains, and/or return of capital (ROC).
 Your Form 1099-DIV will break this out each year.

 Consult a tax professional; individual situations vary